jfeg1/JobEval/TERMS_OF_SERVICE.md

 ## 15. Dispute Resolution

 ### Governing Law
-These Terms are governed by [Your Jurisdiction] law, without regard to conflict of law principles.
+These Terms are governed by French law, without regard to conflict of law principles.

 ### Disputes
 For disputes: